-a) P = 40; Q = 0.
+- a) P = 40; Q = 0.

-b) P = 30; Q = 5.
+- b) P = 30; Q = 5.

-c) P = 20; Q = 10.
+- c) P = 20; Q = 10.

-d) P = 0; Q = 20.
+- d) P = 0; Q = 20.

-1. Which of the following does NOT affect the magnitude of own-price elasticity of demand?

-a) The length of the time horizon over which we are looking at the change in consumer behaviour.

-b) The availability (or lack thereof) of close substitutes for the good in question.

-c) The amount by which quantity supplied will change as price changes.

-d) All of the above affect the own-price elasticity of demand.

-2. If a demand curve is VERTICAL, then own-price elasticity of demand for this good is equal to:

-a) Infinity.

-b) Zero.

-c) One.

-3. If - given consumer preferences - a certain good has many close substitutes available, then:

-a) The demand for that good will be relatively inelastic, compared to goods for which there are few close substitutes.

-b) The supply of that good will be relatively inelastic, compared to goods for which there are few close substitutes.

-c) The demand for that good will be relatively elastic, compared to goods for which there are few close substitutes.

-d) The supply of that good will be relatively elastic, compared to goods for which there are few close substitutes.
+- 1. Which of the following does NOT affect the magnitude of own-price elasticity of demand? - a) The length of the time horizon over which we are looking at the change in consumer behaviour. - b) The availability (or lack thereof) of close substitutes for the good in question. - c) The amount by which quantity supplied will change as price changes. - d) All of the above affect the own-price elasticity of demand. - 2.
+If a demand curve is VERTICAL, then own-price elasticity of demand for this good is equal to: - a) Infinity. - b) Zero. - c) One. - d) None of the above. - 3.
+If given consumer preferences a certain good has many close substitutes available, then: - a) The demand for that good will be relatively inelastic, compared to goods for which there are few close substitutes. - b) The supply of that good will be relatively inelastic, compared to goods for which there are few close substitutes. - c) The demand for that good will be relatively elastic, compared to goods for which there are few close substitutes. - d) The supply of that good will be relatively elastic, compared to goods for which there are few close substitutes.